 Extensions Known To Conflict With Mixmax

-Check for the following conflicting extensions.
+In general extensions that modify Gmail can conflict with Mixmax since Mixmax also modifies Gmail.
+Below are some examples of extensions that are known to conflict with Mixmax.
 If you have any of them, disable or delete them, and performance should improve.
 The great news is, Mixmax has functionality to replace them all!

 - Markdown everywhere